sjharw/Azure-Functions-Project/README.md

         utils.py
 ```

 - `function_app.py` contains the function code that performs specific task(s) when triggered.
-In this project, the code gets data from an API and sends this data to Event Hub.
+In this project, the code gets data from an API and sends this data to Event Hub using the SAS token in Key Vault to authenticate.
 - `requirements.txt` contains a list of dependencies (packages) that the function code relies on to run.
 Azure is Linux OS so make sure your packages are all Linux compatible if you are developing in a Windows environmnet (e.g., pywin32 is not compatible with Azure).
 - `host.json` contains global configuration settings for the Azure Functions host.
 You should not need to edit this file.
 - `local.settings.json` stores application settings and connection strings for when you are developing and running your functions locally.
 Here, you can supply the connection string to your storage account as string a value to the key "AzureWebJobsStorage".
+You can also store other values such as the Key Vault name, Event Hub name, Secret name, etc.
-- `utils.py` contains utility functions that are used by the Azure Function (function_app).
+- `utils.py` contains utility functions that are used by the Azure Function (function_app.py).

 <b>Utility functions</b>
 <br>